n00B17/OKame/README.md

 **Description:**\
 This is my variation of a minikame quadruped robot thingy.
 I basically wanted to have a kame like robot but utilizing a esp32 or esp8266 to be controlled via web interface.\
-It seems there once were more of those kind of projects but searching the internet ended in a lot of dead links.
+It seems there once were more of those kind of projects but searching the internet ended in a lot of dead links..

 **Credits:**\
 Go to..